tomwoods/garden/MEMORY.md

 **Trade-offs:**
 - Users from different traditions for whom these dates have no significance will see the banner at times that may feel arbitrary.
 Accepted — the app is designed for a specific community.

+---

+## Decision 16: Per-Record Timestamp Merge for Cross-Device Conflict Resolution

+**Date:** Phase 2 (multi-device sync)

+**Context:** When a user makes local changes on one device while another device has independently synced a newer backup to the server, the app cannot simply overwrite one side — both sides may contain records the other does not have, or conflicting edits to the same record.

+**Options considered:**
+- **Last-write-wins (whole-backup overwrite):** The most recent successful upload unconditionally replaces the server copy.
+Simple, but destroys any local changes on whichever device "loses."
+Documented incorrectly as the strategy in early USERFLOWS.md — never implemented as the final approach.
+- **Third-party deep merge library (e.g., `deepmerge`, `deepmerge-json`):** Generic recursive object merging.
+These libraries operate on the wrong abstraction: they merge nested object properties, but the backup format is a collection of flat record arrays.
+They have no concept of record identity (deduplication by `id`) or of which version of a record is "newer."
+Custom array strategies would be required that reproduce the domain logic anyway, adding a dependency with no gain.
+- **Per-record timestamp-based merge (chosen):** Union all records by `id` across every synced table.
+When the same `id` exists on both sides, pick the record whose authoritative timestamp is later.

+**Decision:** Custom `mergeBackups()` function in `syncService.ts` implementing per-record timestamp arbitration.

+**Timestamp priority chain:** `last_interaction` → `datetime` → `created_at`.
+The first non-null field on a record is used as its authoritative timestamp.
+This ordering reflects the semantic meaning of each field:
+- `last_interaction` is explicitly updated on the `plants` table when any care activity is logged — it represents the most recent meaningful event for a plant and is the strongest signal of recency.
+- `datetime` is the user-specified event time on activity records (tendings, waterings, etc.).
+It may be backdated, but it is still the most semantically meaningful timestamp for those rows.
+- `created_at` is the fallback for records that have neither of the above (e.g., plots, plot_memberships, companions).

+**Tables covered:** `plants`, `tendings`, `waterings`, `sunlight`, `fruits`, `prunings`, `companions`, `scheduled_events`, `plots`, `plot_memberships`.
+These are the 10 tables that constitute the full garden backup.

+**Tables intentionally excluded:** `buds`, `notchings`, and `capabilities` are not in the merge scope.
+These tables were added in Phase 2 and are appended to the backup object as independent arrays.
+Because the merge logic unions records by ID and no record ID will collide across devices for these tables (each record is created on one device), a simple union is effectively what happens during `restoreBackupFromObject()` when the merged backup is applied.
+No special conflict logic is needed.

+**User confirmation step:** Before applying the merged result, the user sees a confirmation prompt (via `onMergeConfirm` callback).
+This is a deliberate UX choice — the merge touches the user's entire garden.
+Applying silently felt presumptuous.
+If the user declines, the sync state is set to `dirty` and neither side is changed.

+**Reasons for custom implementation over a library:**
+- The merge problem is identity-aware and domain-specific.
+No general-purpose library can know which timestamp field is authoritative for each table.
+- The function is 36 lines with no external dependencies — consistent with Garden's security-conscious posture of minimizing the dependency surface.
+- The backup format is intentionally simple (flat arrays of records).
+A complex merge library would be architectural overkill and harder to audit.

+**Trade-offs:**
+- If two devices edit the exact same record within the same timestamp resolution (unlikely in practice), the merge arbitrarily favors one version.
+There is no field-level merge — the whole record from the "newer" side wins.
+This is acceptable because the records are small and the conflict scenario is rare.
+- The merge does not detect deletions: if a record was deleted on one device and modified on the other, the modified version survives the merge.
+Deletion-aware merging would require tombstone records, which adds schema complexity not warranted at this stage.